pravi4uasan/productapp/README.md

 # productreview
-Service used to get the review details of products like ,Total No of reviews,Average review score with Product Id
+Micro Service used to get the review details of products like ,Total No of reviews,Average review score with Product Id

 Exposes a GET method to get the data